Want the perfect workout program?Take Quiz

 Regression: Reduce the height of the box and perform with bodyweight only.

-Goblet squat is not only great for building the glutes like all squat variations, but it helps improve hip mobility and squat form too, With the weight being anteriorly loaded it keeps your body more upright, allowing you to get deeper into the squat.
+The goblet squat is one of the most popular dumbbell leg exercises there is, and for good reason.
+Goblet squats are not only great for building the glutes like all squat variations, but it helps improve hip mobility and squat form too.
+With the weight being anteriorly loaded it keeps your body more upright, allowing you to get deeper into the squat.
 This greater range of motion puts a bigger stretch in the glutes, which means more muscle-building potential.
 Plus, the hip mobility benefits will help with your barbell squats and deadlifts.

 How to do Goblet Squats: